ton-community/ton-docs/docs/v3/documentation/smart-contracts/limits.md

-# TON BlockChain limits
+# TON blockchain limits

-This document contains the current limits and metrics used in the TON BlockChain.
+This document contains the current limits and metrics used in the TON blockchain.

 :::info
-You can check all the BlockChain parameters [live in the explorer](https://tonviewer.com/config).
+You can check all the blockchain parameters live in the explorer:[Tonviewer](https://tonviewer.com/config) or [Tonscan](https://tonscan.org/config).

 Parameters defined in the code can be found in the [source code repository](https://github.com/ton-blockchain/ton).
 :::